rjp/tantardill_park/testing.md

 * A JSON file with duplicated entries
 * A large JSON file with a small `ulimit`
 * Malformed data is rejected (port missing coordinates?)
+* API calls that return counts (simplifies testing)
+* Reloading reflects new file changes
+* Reloading on the same file doesn't change anything

 ## Server